StefanShivarov/modern-java-technologies-course-fmi/Homeworks/Homework 2/Space Scanner/README.md

                                                                    RocketStatus rocketStatus);

     /**
-     * Saves the most reliable rocket in a given time period in an encrypted format.
+     * Saves the name of the most reliable rocket in a given time period in an encrypted format.
      *
      * @param outputStream the output stream where the encrypted result is written into
      * @param from         the inclusive beginning of the time frame
      * @param to           the inclusive end of the time frame
      * @throws IllegalArgumentException if outputStream, from or to is null
-     * @throws CipherException if the encrypt/decrypt operation cannot be completed successfully */ void saveMostReliableRocket(OutputStream outputStream, LocalDate from, LocalDate to) throws CipherException;
+     * @throws CipherException if the encrypt/decrypt operation cannot be completed successfully
+     * @throws TimeFrameMismatchException if to is before from */ void saveMostReliableRocket(OutputStream outputStream, LocalDate from, LocalDate to) throws CipherException;
 }